U.S. executes first woman on federal death row in nearly seven decades

 In 2020, the U.S. government executed 10 people and it was for the first time ever that the federal government conducted more executions than all U.S. states combined, according to a database compiled by the Death Penalty Information Center.

-Reporting by Bhargav Acharya and Kanishka Singh in Bengaluru and Jonathan Allen in New York; Editing by Shri Navaratnam, Kenneth Maxwell and Jacqueline Wong
+Reporting by Bhargav Acharya and Kanishka Singh in Bengaluru and Jonathan Allen in New York; Editing by Shri Navaratnam, Kenneth Maxwell, Jacqueline Wong and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.